Dallas Work Injury Attorney

 If the safety regulations from bodies like OSHA or the Texas Division of Workers’ Compensation have the force of law, your employer could be held liable for violating these rules.
 The same is true for local or state laws, ordinances, and building codes.
 Since these rules are there to protect workers and create safe workplaces, your employer’s violation of a rule could create a per se negligence situation.
 In that case, the employer’s safety violation will automatically prove the duty and breach elements of the lawsuit.
 This makes your case easier to prove in court.

-Proving Negligence in a Workplace Accident Injury Claim
+Proving Negligence in a Workplace Accident Injury Claim in Dallas, TX

 In order to recover compensation in a lawsuit against your employer, you must prove that the employer was negligent in creating a safe workplace.
 This means that the actions, inactions, or decisions of the owners, upper management, or your supervisors created unsafe conditions.
 Things like failing to provide safety equipment, failing to inspect or repair facilities, failing to install smoke detectors, or failing to properly train workers could all be the employer’s fault.
 What these lawsuits might not cover is the failures of other workers.